MostaryKhatun/stress-depression-biomarker-discovery/README.md

-# Integrative Gene Expression Analysis Reveals Molecular Links Between Stress and Depression
+# Network Biology and Gene Expression Profiling Identify Key Biomarkers Underlying the Molecular link Between Stress and Depression: Bioinformatics and Machine Learning Approach

 This repository contains the analysis scripts, processed data, and supplementary resources used in the study: